ViennaTools/ViennaPS/README.md

 * [ViennaCS](https://github.com/ViennaTools/viennacs)

 * [pybind11](https://github.com/pybind/pybind11) (2.12.0+, only for building Python libs)

+All third-party libraries are GPL-3.0-compatible and are not redistributed with ViennaPS.
+Please refer to their respective repositories for full license texts.

 The CMake configuration automatically checks if the dependencies are installed.
 If the dependencies are not found on the system, they will be built from source.
 To use local installations of the dependencies, the `VIENNAPS_LOOKUP_DIRS` variable can be set to the installation path of the dependencies.